A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Research Goal and Questions

 We investigate the potential inter-dependencies between SE topics, not only by considering inter-KA occurrences, but also by taking into account the frequency with which the topics appear among graduate and undergraduate courses.
 In addition, for $RQ_2$, we also study the role that SE-specific programmes and tracks play in the presence of KA in courses.

 \begin{quote} $RQ_3$: \textit{Do universities differ in terms of education foci?} \end{quote}

-We look for differences in terms of SE educational content across the considered universities.
+We look for differences in terms of SE educational content across the considered universities, which we would expect because of the different trade-offs universities make when defining their programs and courses.
 By answering $RQ_3$, we can assess the extent to which educational programmes providing SE education display heterogeneity and similarity across their formative offer.